 Unstable angina is an emergency.
 It may mean that you are having a heart attack.

 Unstable angina happens when blood flow to the heart is suddenly slowed by narrowed vessels or small blood clots that form in the coronary arteries.
-A clot may partially block blood flow in your coronary artery.
-Or it may block blood flow completely for a short time.
+A clot may slow blood flow in a coronary artery.
+There may be no damage to the heart muscle.

 The Health Encyclopedia contains general health information.
 Not all treatments or services described are covered benefits for Kaiser Permanente members or offered as services by Kaiser Permanente.
 For a list of covered benefits, please refer to your Evidence of Coverage or Summary Plan Description.
 For recommended treatments, please consult with your health care provider.